andreaaazo/reelscraper/README.md

 ## 🚀 Usage

-ReelScraper supports detailed logging and optional data-saving.
-Choose between single-session scraping or multi-account concurrency.
+ReelScraper supports detailed logging and optional persistence via a database.
+You can either scrape a single Instagram account or handle multiple accounts concurrently.

 ### 1. Single-Account Scraping